VojtaHavlicek/vojtanyc/content/posts/writing_a_turn_based_game_ai.md

 +++
 date = '2025-02-01T19:10:42-05:00'
-draft = false
+draft = true
 title = 'Writing a turn-based strategy game bot in LLMs'
 +++

 ## Why am I writing a bot for a turn-based game in 2025?
-We recently developed a turn based strategy [game](https://martians-nine.vercel.app) with Michal Srb.
-The multiplayer is done, but what remains is the AI.
+We are currently developing a turn based strategy [game](https://martians-nine.vercel.app) with Michal Srb.
+The multiplayer is done, what remains is the AI.
 This series of blogposts will follow my journey towards implementing a (hopefully) decent oponnent.

 From what I know now, it seems to be the best to:
 1) Implement a basic minimax strategy on a simpler game.